Give2Peer/g2p-client-android/README.md

 File upload requires `org.apache.httpcomponents:httpmime:4.3` and `org.apache.httpcomponents:httpclient-android:4.3.5`.

-There are duplication shenanigans with the `httpclient`, it may not even be needed.
+There are duplication shenanigans with the `httpclient`.

 RetroFit